berhanu-tarekegn/rs2-note-backend/README.md

 - Git

 ### Setup
-You need to clone the project by running `git clone https://github.com/berhanu-tarekegn/rs2-note-backend.git` You'd then navigate to the location to which you cloned the project and run the `index.html` file on your browser.
+You need to clone the project by running `git clone https://github.com/berhanu-tarekegn/rs2-note-backend.git` You'd then navigate to the location to which you cloned the project and then run the app.

+The app is set to run at port: 7088 you can access the h2 database using `localhost:7088/rs2-note` with username: `rs2` and password: `rs2`

+Copy the script data.sql under `src/main/resource/data.sql` and execute the init script using the h2 console to populate the user and credential table

+Use the username and password combination to access the endpoints.

+and run the `index.html` file on your browser.

 ## Authors